We hold two club championships each year, one for running and one for Triathlon.

 The races are mainly in Kent, with the occasional excursion into Sussex or Essex.
 Points are scored in two ways – firstly by finishing position, and secondly by earning bonus points if a personal best is achieved.

-There are four categories in the Championship:
+There are five categories in the Championship:

 - Senior Men (Up to 39 yrs old)